As a little kid, I’m sure you remember your parents reading you bedtime stories.

 WHAT EXACTLY IS CORPORATE STORYTELLING?

 The definition for corporate storytelling is actually quite simple–it’s the message your company wants to share with the world.
 As with any good story, it elicits emotion.
 It makes your audience feel something that inevitably will influence them to remember your company.
-Enthralling stories draw emotion out of us and, in marketing, emotion is what sells
+Enthralling stories draw emotion out of us and, in B2B marketing,

 That sounds simple enough, right?
 Not quite.
 Determining the story you want to tell the world can be a long and grueling process.
 You can’t just pick a topic out of a hat and run with it.
 It has to reflect the personality of your company.
 It has to hold value in the hearts of your employees, and it has to be unique to your brand.
 There are a lot of great stories out there, the trick is writing the perfect one that conveys your company’s culture.